pesquera001/scout-site/ENVIRONMENT_SETUP.md

 ### 1. Google Analytics
 - Sign up at [analytics.google.com](https://analytics.google.com)
-- Create a new property for "Scout Window Cleaning"
+- Create a new property for "Friday Window Cleaning"
 - Copy your Measurement ID (format: G-XXXXXXXXXX)
 - Replace `G-XXXXXXXXXX` with your actual ID